liaoxiong3x/DeepCreamPy/FAQ.md

 # FAQ

 ## Why aren't black and white images supported?
-Aren't black and white images easier to decensor than color images?
+Black and white images seem easier to decensor than color images.
-Black and white images are harder to decensor than color images because neural networks struggle to replicate screentone patterns.
+Black and white images contain screentone patterns which are difficult for neural networks to replicate.